rodneylab/gatsby-starter-climate/README.md

 13.  **`gatsby-node.js`**: This file is where Gatsby 3 expects to find any usage of the [Gatsby&nbsp;3 Node APIs](https://www.gatsbyjs.com/docs/node-apis/) (if any).
 These allow customisation/extension of default Gatsby 3 settings affecting pieces of the site build process.

-14.  **`gatsby-ssr.js`**: This file is where Gatsby 3 expects to find any usage of the [Gatsby 3&nbsp;server-side rendering APIs](https://www.gatsbyjs.com/docs/ssr-apis/) (if any).
+14.  **`gatsby-ssr.js`**: This file is where Gatsby 3 expects to find any usage of the [Gatsby&nbsp;3 server-side rendering APIs](https://www.gatsbyjs.com/docs/ssr-apis/) (if any).
 These allow customisation of default Gatsby 3 settings affecting server-side rendering.

 15.  **`LICENSE`**: This Gatsby 3 starter is licensed under the BSD-3-Clause license.